-- (a) "Addict" means any person who habitually uses any drug, chemical, substance or dangerous drug other than alcohol so as to endanger the public morals, health, safety or welfare or who is so far addicted to the use of a dangerous drug or controlled substance other than alcohol as to have lost the power of self control with reference to his addiction. - "Administer" means the direct application (b) controlled substance, whether by injection, inhalation, ingestion, or any other means, to the body of a patient, research subject, or animal (as defined by the Humane Euthanasia in Animal Shelters Act) by: - (1) a practitioner (or, in his presence, by his 17 authorized agent), 18 - (2) the patient or research subject at the lawful direction of the practitioner, or - (3) a euthanasia technician as defined by the Humane Euthanasia in Animal Shelters Act. - (c) "Agent" means an authorized person who acts on behalf of or at the direction of a manufacturer, distributor, or dispenser.
-It does not include a common or contract carrier, public warehouseman or employee of the carrier or warehouseman. - (c-1) "Anabolic Steroids" means any drug or hormonal substance, chemically and pharmacologically related testosterone (other than estrogens, progestins, and corticosteroids) that promotes muscle growth, and includes: 30 - 31 (i) boldenone, - (ii) chlorotestosterone, 32 - 33 (iii) chostebol, - (iv) dehydrochlormethyltestosterone, 34 - 35 (v) dihydrotestosterone,
+- substance other than alcohol as to have lost the power of self control with reference to his addiction. - 3 (b) "Administer" means the direct application of a 4 controlled substance, whether by injection, inhalation, 5 ingestion, or any other means, to the body of a patient, 6 research subject, or animal (as defined by the Humane 7 Euthanasia in Animal Shelters Act) by: - 8 (1) a practitioner (or, in his presence, by his authorized agent), - (2) the patient or research subject at the lawful direction of the practitioner, or - 12 (3) a euthanasia technician as defined by the Humane 13 Euthanasia in Animal Shelters Act. - (c) "Agent" means an authorized person who acts on behalf of or at the direction of a manufacturer, distributor, or dispenser.
+It does not include a common or contract carrier, public warehouseman or employee of the carrier or warehouseman. - (c-1) "Anabolic Steroids" means any drug or hormonal substance, chemically and pharmacologically related to testosterone (other than estrogens, progestins, and corticosteroids) that promotes muscle growth, and includes: - (i) boldenone, - 23 (ii) chlorotestosterone, - 24 (iii) chostebol, - 25 (iv) dehydrochlormethyltestosterone, - 26 (v) dihydrotestosterone,